1. Watch the video. What's the main message of the story? What do we learn from it?

 4. Read the idioms in context.
 Match them with their definitions.

-1. when pigs fly (humorous) He will get married when pigs fly.
+1.when pigs fly He will get married when pigs fly.

 A. used for wishing someone good luck, especially before a performance